UBC-MDS/DSCI_522_Group411/README.md

 ## Results

-To communicate our results, we will create a bar chart ranking the features by importance.
+To communicate our results, we will create a bar chart ranking the features by importance, from most to least important.
 The plot will have the features on the x-axis and the importance score on the y-axis.